n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/log_poisoning.md

 ## Testing

 Once you have determined you can view an applications log files, testing what you can control in the log file is the first step.
+If the malicious log is captured, we simply need to be able to access the log file to run the script.
+How you access the log and run the code varies from method to method

+### With Curl
 For example, a log that captures the `User-Agent` field may be vulnerable to [injection](injection.md) through a modified `User-Agent` field.
 Attackers can modify a `curl` command to submits a custom `User-Agent` field with the `-A` flag.
 This custom field can contain a payload, sent via `HTTP` request with `curl`.
 An *Apache* server will then attempt to read the log file, potentially executing any code you submitted.

 `curl -A "Testing for RCE" https://vulnsite.io/index.html`